-Have you ever heard your little one say: “Mommy what’s wrong; while you’re screaming at the driver in front of you?”
+Have you ever heard been in a similar situation?
+Did your little one say: “Mommy what’s wrong; while you’re screaming at the driver in front of you?”
 Or your baby continues to cry as you try to sooth him/her while on your iPhone yelling at the late repairman?
 Society tells us we’re unproductive if not doing something every waking moment.
 Stress is everywhere in our lives!
 But did you know your stress affects your children too!

 Children are sponges, they absorb and hear everything.
-Your frustration about getting to all the activities on time.
+Your frustration about having your school aged kids needing to be homeschooled.
 Your whining to your spouse about your crazy co-worker.
 Your anger at the neighbor’s dog that barked all day.
 Your littles wear your stress!

 Evidence of how our stress affects our kids is everywhere!